-YOUR ROADSTER 3
+YOUR SPYDER 3

-The Roadster 3 is a dedicated paramotor wing developed from the successful Roadster 2.
+The Spyder 3 is the lightweight version of the Roadster 3.
 It is a fun, safe and easy to use wing specifically aimed at the newly qualified but also suitable for a wide range of pilots from beginners to the more experienced alike.
 Beginners under training and the newly qualified will appreciate the impeccable launching characteristics and rock solid stability whilst experienced XC pilots will appreciate its overall efficiency, performance and agile handling.